gbmhunter/blog/content/pcb-design/component-packages/sop-4-component-package/index.md

 An easy to solder, medium sized, 4-pin SMD package.
 Commonly used for small solid-state relays (Vishay makes quite a few of them).
 Related to SOP-4L, which is the same width, but longer.

-## Photos
+## Photos And 3D Models

-{{< figure src="/images/2015/04/sop-4-component-package-photo.jpg" width="356px" caption="A photo of the SOP-4 component package."  >}}
+{{< img src="sop-4-component-package-photo.jpg" width="356px" caption="A photo of the SOP-4 component package."  >}}

-## Other Images
+{{< img src="sop-4-component-package-3d-model.jpg" caption="A 3D model of the SOP-4 component package.
+Image from www.digikey.com."  width="500px" >}}

+## Dimensions And Land Pattern

-{{< figure src="/images/electronics-packages/sop-4-component-package-dimensions-and-land-pattern.png" caption="The dimensions and recommended land pattern for the SOP-4 component package.
+{{< img src="sop-4-component-package-dimensions-and-land-pattern.png" caption="The dimensions and recommended land pattern for the SOP-4 component package.
 Image from http://www.everlight.com/datasheets/EL452-G.pdf."  width="500px" >}}

-{{< figure src="/images/electronics-packages/sop-4-component-package-3d-model.jpg" caption="A 3D model of the SOP-4 component package.
-Image from www.digikey.com."  width="500px" >}}